-James Parrinello is the senior litigation partner and a member of the firm’s Management Committee and the firm’s General Counsel.
+James Parrinello is the senior litigation partner, a member of the firm’s Management Committee and the firm’s General Counsel.

 Mr. Parrinello counsels clients and litigates issues involving the constitutionality of governmental regulations, the legality of state and local initiatives and referenda, property rights and rent control, government licensing, Indian gaming and voting rights.
 He has successfully represented clients at all levels of the state and federal courts including the United States and California Supreme Courts.

 He has extensive trial and appellate experience in regulatory, elections, government and constitutional law and complex litigation, and represents clients in regulatory and licensing proceedings on the state and local levels of government.

 He was a Governor’s appointee to the California Citizens Commission on Ballot Initiatives, has served on the faculty of the Hastings Trial and Appellate Advocacy program and has been a guest lecturer at Berkeley Law and Stanford Law School.